dragoncoder047/aelith/ROADMAP.md

 * [ ] Make the spaceship sprite be like a vehicle the player can get in
   * [ ] separate the player
 * [ ] integrate suave's lit shaders
-  * glowing lights go on lights (duh), continuation traps, continuations, continuation world markers, etc.
+  * glowing lights go on lights (duh), vurbilizers, vurble spores, vurble spore world markers, etc.
 * [ ] Make pause menu NOT a terminal since aesthetic is changing away from that
 * [ ] Make pause menu work with mouse, need text quad character detection for this
 * [ ] Make flash trail that shows activation of things follow the data wires